-This policy is designed to provide guidance to developers building on the Actions on Google platform, including Assistant Apps that will be published in the Directory.
+This policy is designed to provide guidance to developers building on the Actions on Google platform, including Assistant Actions that will be published in the Directory.
 Some partners may have access to additional APIs and be subject to varying policies.

 - Pornographic, sexually explicit, or erotic content.